bantat/Software-Hardware-Graphics-Engine/Final Project/version5/README.txt

 'version4'
 	Add a texture to the particles
 	Make particles with a downward velocity
-	Add particle attentuation for the particles
+	Add particle attenuation for the particles
-	Add particle mesh moding so that the particles are continuosly animated
+	Add particle mesh modding so that the particles are continuously animated

 'Final Version'
-	Randomise velocities at a particle by particle level Scale the particles to a more realistic particle / snow flake size Code clean up and testing
+	Randomize velocities at a particle by particle level Scale the particles to a more realistic particle / snow flake size Code clean up and testing